-For PCBs and custom electronic assemblies, including pursuant to the Company's long-term contracts related to the manufacture of components, assemblies and subsystems, orders for products generally correspond to the production schedules of the Company's customers and are supported with firm purchase orders.
-The Company's customers have continuous control of the work in progress and finished goods throughout the PCB and custom electronic assemblies manufacturing process, as these are built to customer specifications with no alternative use, and there is an enforceable right to payment for work performed to date.
+For PCBs and engineered systems, including pursuant to the Company's long-term contracts related to the manufacture of highly sophisticated intelligence, surveillance and communications solutions, components, assemblies and subsystems, orders for products generally correspond to the production schedules of the Company's customers and are supported with firm purchase orders.
+The Company's customers have continuous control of the work in progress and finished goods throughout the PCB and engineered systems manufacturing process, as these are built to customer specifications with no alternative use, and there is an enforceable right to payment for work performed to date.
 As a result, the Company recognizes revenue progressively over time based on the extent of progress towards completion of the performance obligation.
 Revenue recognized is based on a cost method as it best depicts the transfer of control to the customer which takes place as we incur costs.
 Revenues are recorded proportionally as costs are incurred.
+For contracts in which anticipated total costs exceed the total expected revenue, an estimated loss is recognized in the period when identifiable.
+A provision for the entire amount of the estimated loss is recorded on a cumulative basis.
+The estimated remaining costs to complete for loss contracts as of January 2, 2023 was \$21,632 and the provision is recorded as a reduction to gross margin on the consolidated statements of operations.

-In addition, the Company manufactures components, assemblies, and subsystems which service its RF&S Components customers.
+In addition, the Company manufactures components, assemblies, subsystems, and completed systems which service its RF&S Components and certain aerospace and defense customers.
 The Company recognizes revenue at a point in time upon transfer of control of the products to the customer.
 Point in time recognition was determined as the customer does not simultaneously receive or consume the benefits provided by the Company's performance and the asset being manufactured has alternative uses to the Company.